fabianrios/gatsbycitapress/content/books/an-immortal-book-selected-writings-by-sui-sin-far/index.md

 > The subject was “America, the Protector of China!”
 It was most exhilarating, and the effect of so much expression of benevolence leads me to beg of you to forget to remember that the barber charges you one dollar for a shave while he humbly submits to the American man a bill of fifteen cents.
 And murmur no more because your honored elder brother, on a visit to this country, is detained under the roof-tree of this great Government instead of under your own humble roof.
 Console him with the reflection that he is protected under the wing of the Eagle, the Emblem of Liberty.
 What is the loss of ten hundred years or ten thousand times ten dollars compared with the happiness of knowing oneself so securely sheltered?

-In another story featuring many of the same characters, “An Inferior Woman,” Mrs. Spring Fragrance proclaims, “I desire to write an immortal book...
+In another story featuring many of the same characters, “The Inferior Woman,” Mrs. Spring Fragrance proclaims, “I desire to write an immortal book...
 My first subject will be ‘The Inferior Woman of America.’”
 A clever reversal, Eaton renders Mrs. Spring Fragrance as a would-be author writing about the ways of American women for her Chinese friends — an ironic acknowledgement of Eaton’s own outsider status as a journalist and author.

 While some of Eaton’s works are “slice of life” stories that shed humorous or charming light on the everyday, others are downright haunting.
 “In the Land of the Free” is about a Chinese merchant who is waiting at the San Francisco waterfront to welcome his wife and two-year-old son from China.
 Upon disembarkment, the U.S. government takes the child away due to a lack of paperwork and an expensive struggle ensues.
 The boy is sent to a missionary school and renamed, and the eventual family reunion is devastating.
 Reading this story in 2023, one can’t help but draw a parallel to the countless family separations that have occurred at the U.S. southern border in recent years and imagine how horrified Eaton would be to know such policies were revived decades later.